akashjkhamkar/Toplyne-devops-assignment/Readme.md

 ### Goal -

-Create a ASG in a private subnet with each instance having a nginx container and a load balancer in public subnet which targets the ASG
+Create an ASG in a private subnet with each instance having a nginx container and a load balancer in public subnet which targets the ASG

 ### Solution -